Tips and Information

 In regard to records documenting disability, the office will comply with FERPA and other applicable laws.
 We will not forward copies of records documenting disability to anyone without the express written consent of the student.
 We encourage persons submitting copies of records documenting disability to keep a personal copy of these records in case they decide in the future to share it with another agency/school.

-If an individual wishes the SSD office to confer with or to provide information to persons who are not members of COCC's staff, he or she must provide them with permission to do so.
+If an individual wishes the SSD office to confer with or to provide information to persons who are not members of COCC's staff, he or she must provide them with permission to do so by signing a release of information specific to this department.
+It must be signed in person so the SSD staff can confirm identity.

 Information regarding a student's disability MAY be shared by the SSD office with COCC faculty and staff under the following conditions: a) in the vast majority of cases, only persons providing accommodations to the student (e.g. faculty) will be informed that the student qualifies for service based on disability but will not be told the nature of the disability; b) only in exceptional cases where SSD staff determines that an individual has a justifiable "need to know" such as when safety or legal concerns exist will further information be shared.